 If you're still confused, then this removal's insurance guide explains all of your options in more detail.

 6. Offer you packing materials and a packing service

 Again, these are things which will be covered as part of a comprehensive survey.
 You might already know whether or not you need help with packing, which is great, or you might discover after chatting to the move consultant that actually, you would like your fragile items packed after all, or that perhaps you're a bit pushed for time and could do with the extra help when it comes to packing everything up in time for the move and a packing service is your best option.
 If you choose to do your own packing you might need some materials delivered to you in time to complete everything.
 Whatever you decide, a good removal company will factor this into your move plan and offer you lots of advice and support.

 7. Explain their removals costs and any additional charges clearly

-One sign of a good removal company is transparency - especially when it comes to costs.
+One sign of a good removal company is transparency - especially when it comes to cost of removals.
 Once you have received them you need to start comparing your removals quotes.
 You should make sure that the removal companies have shown their costs clearly, explaining what is covered in the price you have been quoted, what is not covered and the additional services you can pay extra for.
 Make sure all your specifications have been covered - things like packing services, the inclusion of materials or any charges for the removal company to make parking arrangements for their truck on the day of your move if necessary - and always check that the volumes quoted are roughly the same across all quotations you receive.

 8. Train their removals staff